 Chimney cleaning requires specialized equipment and expert knowledge of the workings of a fireplace.
 The dust control vacuum system helps protect your home from any soot or ash that is removed from the flue and smoke chamber of the fireplace.
 This prevents dust from entering the living areas, and we have the finest vacuums specifically designed for chimney cleaning, that cost in excess of $1,500 dollars.
 The specialized connecting rods and a variety of brushes mechanically clean the chimney all the way to the top of the chimney from inside the house with the vacuum(s) running.

 A quality job takes an expert technician who knows from experience how to manipulate the rods and brushes, especially in the smoke chamber area where no brush fits perfectly.
-We have over 10 years experience to handle the job correctly.
 This is important because when the job is completed only a specialist and not a home owner or even a building or home inspector is going to be able to tell how well the job was done.